Pine Mountain Settlement School

 Harlan County was named for Major Silas Harlan, a commander in the Illinois Campaigns of 1779, and was the sixtieth county added to the state.
 It was formed from parts of Knox and Floyd counties.
 The county was one of the highest, most mountainous, and most remote of the state’s 124 counties at the time of its formation and it remains remote in many ways, even today.

 The history of Harlan County is dominated by a history of coal.
-Most all the mountains in the region contain some coal that was formed when the ancient bog and vegetation of an inland sea was compressed into peat and then into coal over a period of millions of years.
-Pine Mountain, one of the mountain chains formed when the earth buckled and thrust upward has coal but is not coal rich as the coal seams are too difficult to mine. due to their quasi-vertical angle.
+Most all the mountains in the region contain coal that was formed when the ancient bog and vegetation of an inland sea was compressed into peat and then into coal over a period of millions of years.
+Pine Mountain, one of the mountain chains formed when the earth buckled and thrust upward has coal but is not coal-rich as the coal seams are too difficult to mine. due to their quasi-vertical angle.
 This long “thrust-fault” mountain chain, some 150 miles long, parallels the tall Cumberland range to the south which is certainly coal-rich.
 Within this range is the “Big Black” mountain, at 3,300 feet, the highest mountain in the state.

 When the Pine Mountain chain was formed, it thrust upward along the 150 miles in a continuous line running east to west.
 Pine Mountain Settlement School sits on the north side of this east-west thrust-fault and below the watershed point on the mountain for two rivers, the Kentucky and the Cumberland.